Wow – where do I start? I guess at…..

 Once ensconced in Noosa – again the ‘Universe’ worked it’s magic, so that I was able to become part of a group (that had been booked out when I first rang) which was being taught by an extra-ordinary lady who had trained counsellors at Lifeline.
 After 3 courses and more self-learning, I tippy-toed out on my own, and somehow found myself pulling together a Support Group for those with Cancer.
 Looking back I have no idea or memories of how this transpired.

-Since then I have worked with clients – one on one – also in groups – for some 25 years.
+Since then I have worked with clients – one on one – also in groups – for more than 35 years.
 During this time, I have also continued my learning about myself, particularly my journey of how our emotions, mind, behaviours/choices tie in with the way our physical body responds.

 Illness as a learning